pbufio/pbuf-cli/README.md

 ### PowerBuf CLI

-The `pbuf` is a Command Line Interface (CLI) tool for PowerBuf, allowing you to easily manage, and vendor modules.
+The `pbuf` is a Command Line Interface (CLI) tool for PowerBuf, allowing you to manage and vendor modules easily.

 ---

 ### Installation

-To use `pbuf`, you must first ensure that you have `Go` installed on your system.
-After that, install application from source using the following commands:
+To use `pbuf`, you must first install' Go' on your system.
+After that, install the application from the source using the following commands:

 ```bash
 go install github.com/pbufio/pbuf-cli